 Dr Aldo Compagnoni

-My work on biotic interactions examined how competition and mating between the sexes balance to determine population level recruitment.
+I also worked on biotic interactions, examining how competition and mating between the sexes balance to determine population level recruitment.

 Rice University, Houston, USA, 2013-2017

 Postdoctoral research associate with Dr. Tom Miller

 Doctor of Philosophy, Plant Ecology, 2013

 Utah State University, Department of Wildland Resources and the Ecology CenterFunded by a Quinney Fellowship.Dissertation: “Climate change and plant demography in the Sagebrush steppe”.
 Advisor: Peter B. Adler.